elasticio/elasticio.github.io/content/_components/snowflake/actions.md

 ### Input Metadata

 Component supports dynamic incoming metadata - as soon as your query is in place it will be parsed and incoming metadata will be generated accordingly.

+## Execute stored procedure action

+This action calls stored procedure

+### Config Fields

+* **Stored procedure** - a name of a procedure to call, can be selected from the dropdown list

+### Input Metadata

+Metadata generates automatically using procedure parameters for input